kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 receiver.start();
 ```

-> Important notice: the defined engine must be "cast" (using that string or the enum above) and not "html5", since this is the engine that plays in the receiver.
+> **Important**: the defined engine must be "cast" (using that string or the enum above) and not "html5", since this is the engine that plays in the receiver.

 ### Redirect Your Streams